softlayer/chef-openstack/_includes/page-reqs-grizzly.md

 *   172.16.0.0/12 (or 172.16.0.0 - 172.31.255.255)
 *   192.168.0.0/16 (or 192.168.0.0 - 192.168.255.255)

-Please note that any instance that is simultaneously connected to the SoftLayer Private Network <strong>and</strong> Data Network subnet within 10.0.0.0/8 is very likely to conflict and cause unforeseen problems, since the SoftLayer Private Network uses subnets within 10.0.0.0/8 as well.
+<div class="alert alert-info">Any instance that is simultaneously connected to the SoftLayer Private Network <strong>and</strong> Data Network subnet within 10.0.0.0/8 is very likely to conflict and cause unforeseen problems, since the SoftLayer Private Network uses subnets within 10.0.0.0/8 as well.</div>

 If you absolutely need to create and use Data Network subnets within 10.0.0.0/8, ensure each instance assigned to them do not connect to the SoftLayer Private Network.